jwiedeman/ClassifySite/README.md

 application by clicking **"Train Model"**.
 Results are shown in a pop up dialog and the trained model is written to `model.pkl`.

+Once a model is saved you can load it in the application by clicking **"Load Model"**.
+When loaded, the predicted category will come from the trained model instead of the heuristic so you can iteratively refine the classifier as you label more data.

 If you prefer running from the command line you can still execute the script:

 ```bash